HinTak/skia-python-examples/iMouse.md

 You can find shaders demonstrating this behavior by searching for interactive ShaderToy examples (e.g., shaders that use dragging or click-release mechanics).
 For example, searching for shaders that check iMouse.z < 0.0 or iMouse.w < 0.0 will lead you to examples where the negative values of iMouse.zw are explicitly handled.

 If you'd like, I can help you search for ShaderToy examples or shaders that document this behavior in their comments!
+Behavior Details
+1. Idle (No Button Pressed)
+iMouse.x and iMouse.y are the current mouse position (if over the shader viewport), otherwise they are zero. iMouse.z and iMouse.w are zero, unless the mouse was previously pressed and released (see below).
+2. Button Pressed
+iMouse.x and iMouse.y: Current mouse position (pixels). iMouse.z and iMouse.w: Mouse position where the button was pressed (pixels, stays constant while pressed).
+3. Button Released
+When the mouse button is released, iMouse.z and iMouse.w are set to the negative values of the position where the button was released.
+This tells your shader that a release event happened. iMouse.x and iMouse.y stay at the current position (if the mouse is still over the viewport; otherwise, zero).
+4. No Interaction / Mouse Outside Viewport
+All values are zero.
+https://www.shadertoy.com/faq - ShaderToy FAQ: How do I use mouse input in a shader? https://www.shadertoy.com/view/ltKXzr ShaderToy Forum: iMouse uniform details https://www.shadertoy.com/view/XsB3zH Example shader using iMouse release detection (search for iMouse.z < 0.0) Summary Table
+State	iMouse.x/y	iMouse.z/w
+Idle	Current location	0, 0
+Button Pressed	Current location	Press location (const) Button Released	Current location	-Release location (negative) Outside/No activity	0, 0	0, 0
+In short:

+Button down: iMouse.z and iMouse.w are positive, indicating the position where the button was pressed.
+Button up: iMouse.z and iMouse.w are negative, indicating the position where the button was released.
+No interaction: all zeros.
+This enables shaders to react to mouse presses, releases, and drags with full pixel precision!